 The Group By choice you make hierarchically determines the Then list options available.
 For example, if you choose to group by Teachers, you can only list by Classes or Students.

-- If you did not select SGP as the proficiency type earlier in step 4, use the Date Range drop-down list to choose the dates you want to generate the report for.
+- If you did not select SGP as the proficiency type earlier, use the Date Range drop-down list to choose the dates you want to generate the report for.
 You can select an existing marking period, screening window, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).